Skip to main content

 The early priorities for high impact projects along the Pūkākā Link were identified as:

-1. The West End Crossing (Queen Street between Devon Street and King Street)
+1. The West End Crossing (Devon Street, Queen Street and King Street)

 The concept for the streets and spaces surrounding Ngāmotu house recognises the significant civic, commercial, hospitality and cultural contributions of the White Hart Building, the Len Lye Centre and Govett-Brewster Gallery, and Robe Park and Clock Tower to the vibrancy of the city.
 With the likely continuation of this given the increasing number of people working in the planned new commercial spaces, the concept creates a threshold into the city that galvanises these features and supports movement and activity in the city centre.
 Known as the West End Crossing, this project within the Pūkākā Link includes: